nickassafkirk/hygge_houseplants/testing.md

     After a few moments a success message appears and I'm directed to a confimration page with a summary of my order.
 It also notifies me that an email has been sent to my address.
 From this experience I am satisfied that I can order products through the site and that the user story is satisfied.
 A link to my account or to products then allows me to navigate to more site sections.

-1. #### I want to be able to create an account to improve my experience for future sessions.
+1. #### *As a new user:* I want to be able to create an account to improve my experience for future sessions,
+   #### *As an existing user:* I need to be able to login to my account,
+   #### *As an existing user:* I need to view my past orders:

-    As a new user I can see an account menu option in the header of every page.
+    As a nfirst time visitor I can see an account menu option in the header of every page.
 Clicking in this reveals a sign up and sign in option.
 If i go to the sign up link, it takes me to a page where I can enter my details and create an account.
 To test his I used a [temporary mail service](https://temp-mail.org/en/) and entered my details.
 When clicking th sign up button I receive a message informing me that an email has been sent to my email.
 Checking my temporary email I can see that an email has been received. clicking the enclosed link brings me to a confirmation page when I can verify my email.
 Once I have clicked the verify email link, I am able to sign in using the username and password I just created.
 When I click the account button now I can see there is a link to my account.
     Clicking this link brings me to an account where I am greeted by my username.
 There's a form where I can fill out my details and area that says order history which is currently blank.
     If I fill out the form details and submit it, I can see that my details have been saved.
 If I re-fill out the form and change some details I receive an updaqte message and can see that my chenges have been saved.